-Make sure the endpoint is registered using the uploaded certificate’s ID.
-For more information, see the troubleshooting guide.
+Make sure the endpoint is registered using the uploaded Certificate ID.
+For more information, see the Moible SDK Troubleshooting Guide.

-With v2.1.4 for iOS and v2.0.6 for Android, we have introduced new Login methods to explicitly specify Certificate ID used for incoming call push notifications.
-But, if you are still using the Login method without Certificate ID, then default certificate uploaded on the console will be used to send push notifications to devices.
+With iOS SDK v2.1.4 and Android SDK v2.0.6, we introduced new Login methods to explicitly specify the Certificate ID used for incoming call push notifications.
+If you’re still using the Login method without a Certificate ID, then Plivo will use the default certificate uploaded on the console to send push notifications to devices.